dorelbaz/CPL-Compiler/README.md

 # CPL-Compiler
 CPL-to-Quad Compiler Project.
 CPL stands for C Pseudo Language.
 Quad is a made up assembly language.
-For more details, please refer to the information folder.
+For more details, please refer to the Information and Flow Chart folders.